RMITLibrary/easy_cite/markdown/rmitharvard.md

 > Vanna (cited in Martin and Rodriguez 2021) suggests that...

-In the examples, the ideas/information belong to Vanna, but you paraphrased them from your reading of Martin and Rodriguez’s work.
+In both examples, the ideas belong to Vanna (2019), but you paraphrased them from your reading of Martin and Rodriguez's (2021) work.

 #### Reference list entry

-In the reference list, include the source you read.
-For this example, you would **only** need to put the Martin and Rodríguez (2021) reference.
+In the reference list, only include the source you read.
+For this example, if you use Vanna's (2019) ideas (the original source) which you read about in an article by Martin and Rodriguez (2021), in your reference list you will only need to show where you read Vanna's (2019) ideas in (Martin and Rodriguez 2021).
+In this case, you would only put the Martin and Rodriguez (2021) reference in the reference list, not Vanna (2019).

 ###### end-subtype-content